puppetlabs/puppet/references/man/device.md

 **puppet-device** - Manage remote network devices

 ## SYNOPSIS
-Retrieves catalogs from the Puppet master and applies them to remote devices.
+Retrieves catalogs from the Puppet server and applies them to remote devices.

 This subcommand can be run manually; or periodically using cron, a